matomo-org/developer-documentation/docs/how-piwik-works.md

 This guide assumes that you:

-- and have a general understanding of web technologies like web applications, servers, HTTP, PHP…
+- have a general understanding of web technologies like web applications, servers, HTTP, PHP…
-- can code in PHP

 ## Introduction